 Offer a Compliment

 People love it when they’re recognized and praised for their efforts.
 Isn’t being acknowledged for your hard work and dedication good?
-Humans respond positively to compliments, which is why you should show your recipient some respect in your subject line.
+Humans respond positively to compliments, so you should show your recipient some respect in your subject line.

 You need to be genuine and authentic to make it work effectively– they can tell if you’re not.
 You need to go the extra mile to show interest in them.
 Make sure you mention your compliment in the actual email copy and not just in the subject line.